 Data are means (± standard deviation) from three independent trials.

-a,b,c Means within the same column not sharing a similar superscript differ significantly (P<0.05).
+a,b,c Means within the same row not sharing a similar superscript differ significantly (P<0.05).
+There were no significant differences found for MNFS or FDM between means with in a row.

 Abbreviations: MNFS, moisture in non-fat substance.
 FDM, fat in dry matter.